-Other focus area Why Audit Approach
+Other focus area

-Financial statement focus area
+The focus area Capital expenditure

-Capital expenditure The Council has a ten year £576 million capital plan, which includes the Cross Tay Link Road, A9/A85 road junction improvement project and Perth City Hall upgrade.
-The expected spend in 2018-19 is £70.8 million.
+The Council has a revised ten year £633 million net capital plan, which includes the Cross Tay Link Road, A9/A85 road junction improvement project and Perth City Hall upgrade.
+The expected net expenditure in 2019-20 is £68.2 million based on the most recent revised budget approved in November 2019.

 Due to the significance of this capital investment programme and complexity of some of the projects, we consider there to be a risk of misstatement.
 This is in respect of ensuring that the classification of costs between operating and capital expenditure is appropriate and in respect of capturing all relevant costs and contributions.

 We also consider that any large capital project inherently brings a fraud risk to an entity, which we consider appropriate for the Council.

+Our audit approach includes:

+Control design:

+Testing the design and operating effectiveness of controls in respect of the review of costs allocated to capital and income projects.

+Control re-performance:

-Our audit approach includes: Control design: Testing the design and operating effectiveness of controls in respect of the review of costs allocated to capital and income projects.
-Control re-performance: Comparing the total capital expenditure reported in the financial statements with that reported in reports to those charged with governance.
-Tests of detail: Use of substantive sampling methods to evaluate the appropriateness of capital or income accounting classification by reference to supporting documentation.
-Assessing a sample of items allocated to income expenditure to determine whether they are correctly classified.
-Review and corroboration of manual journals.
-There has been ongoing development in the implementation of Gateway reviews.
-This will be considered as part of our wider scope and Best Value work.
+Comparing the total capital expenditure reported in the financial statements with that reported in reports to those charged with governance.

+Tests of detail:

+- Use of substantive sampling methods to evaluate the appropriateness of capital or income accounting classification by reference to supporting documentation. - Assessing a sample of items allocated to income or expenditure to determine whether they are correctly classified.